indrajithi/genquest/README.md

     l13 = ['NN', 'VBZ']
 ```

-Then a dictionary is created called `bucket` and parsed using some English grammar using condition statements.
+A dictionary is created called **`bucket`** and parsed using some English grammar using condition statements.

 The sentence which gets parsed successfully generates a question sentence.
 The generated question list is printed.

-**This demo only used the grammar to print questions starting with 'what'.**
+**This demo only uses some grammar to generate questions starting with 'what'.**

 ## Example